• Film, Film Developing, Photos, Sydney

-Here are some shots from my first roll in the little Pen EF i just got.
+Here are some shots from my first roll in the little Pen EF I just picked up.

 Tri-x400 in Rodinal 1+50